wellwright-labs/pulse/docs/spec.md

 pulse checkin --quick
 ```

-Logs a neutral check-in (all defaults) instantly.
+Logs a neutral checkin (all defaults) instantly.
 For when you want to record "I was here" without detail.

 ```
 pulse daily